p2p-org/economy/posts/2020-08-25-how-to-restore-your-ada-from-previous-legacy-wallets-using-Daedalus.md

 - If you have used **Yoroi** wallet and now for some reason would like to try Daedalus, you can employ the “Restore Yoroi wallet” feature to move your funds to a newly created Daedalus wallet.
 ![P2P](https://i.imgur.com/xO3EuEg.png)

-- You can  also  restore your funds from **Hardware wallets** such as **Ledger (Byron legacy wallet)** or **Trezor (Byron legacy wallet).** However, read the recommendations provided by IOHK team -carefully- to avoid exposing your hardware wallet private keys to  security risks.
+- You can  also  restore your funds from **Hardware wallets** such as **Ledger (Byron legacy wallet)** or **Trezor (Byron legacy wallet).** However, read the recommendations provided by IOHK team carefully to avoid exposing your hardware wallet private keys to  security risks.
 ![P2P](https://i.imgur.com/D5lNluK.png)

 **Overall, the process  is the same for each kind of wallet:**

 1. Go to the main dashboard and click `Add wallet` → `Restore`.

 2. You will be prompted to select a type of legacy wallet.
 Select the one required and click `Continue`.

 3. Enter Recovery phrase, Wallet Name and Password to restore the wallet.

 4. Wait while your wallet syncs to see the legacy wallet and its balance in the user interface.

 5. Transfer ADA to newly created Daedalus wallet.

 >Please keep in mind there will be a small fee in ADA to make a transfer from Bayron legacy to the new Shelley wallet.